scoizzle/IdentityMetadataFetcher/README.md

 2. **Metadata Sources**: Only fetch metadata from trusted issuer endpoints.

+3. **Auto-Apply Feature**: The `autoApplyIdentityModel` setting is disabled by default.
+Only enable it for trusted metadata sources over HTTPS.

-3. **Error Information**: Exception details may contain sensitive information about endpoints.
+4. **Error Information**: Exception details may contain sensitive information about endpoints.
 Handle exceptions carefully in production environments.

-4. **Timeout Configuration**: Set appropriate timeouts to prevent resource exhaustion from slow or unresponsive endpoints.
+5. **Timeout Configuration**: Set appropriate timeouts to prevent resource exhaustion from slow or unresponsive endpoints.

 ### Performance Tips